 How can I tell if my cat is stressed?

-Cats are notoriously secretive about being unwell, stressed and unhappy.
-You know your cat better than anyone so looking out for any unusual behaviour should help you determine if there is anything awry.
+Cats are notoriously secretive about being unwell, stressed, and unhappy.
+You know your cat better than anyone so looking out for any unusual behavior should help you determine if there is anything awry.

 - Is your cat hiding or avoiding you?
 Don’t take offence!
 A cat’s instinct tells it to hide when unhappy or unwell.